Prime Rib Roast (Easy Garlic-Herb Recipe)

 Prime Rib Cooking Times

-The cooking time for prime rib will depend on the side of the roast and the desired doneness.
+Cooking time for prime rib depends on the side of the roast and the desired doneness.
 This chart will help you determine roasting time.
 An instant read meat thermometer is helpful to have on hand to determine doneness accurately.

 Top view of uncooked Prime Rib roast with a garlic herb topping.